 These form part and parcel of international marketing.
 Trade barriers are man-made barriers to the movement of goods across the world.
 There are two types:

 Tariff barriers come in the form of taxes and customs duties.
 On the other hand, quotas and licenses are typical forms of non-tariff barriers.

 All countries have different currencies and exchange rates.
-Therefore, they also have their own set of rules governing payment and collection of foreign currency.
+Therefore, they also have their own rules governing payment and collection of foreign currency.

-Bodies like the World Trade Organization (WTO) and the United Nations Conference on Trade and Development (UNCTAD) lay down the framework under which international trade can be conducted.
+Bodies like the World Trade Organization (WTO) and the United Nations Conference on Trade and Development (UNCTAD) lay down the framework for international trade.

 These organizations help promote international trade.
 Also, they establish an environment where underdeveloped nations can enhance their export potential.